bitExpert/pathfinder/README.md

 Routes
 ------
-Routes in Adroit are implemented immutual.
+Routes in Pathfinder are implemented immutual.
 You may define your routes in several styles:

 ```php
 new Route('GET', '/', 'index');